tc39/proposal-intl-segmenter-v2/README.md

 * For non-HTML context while font metrics is available
 * &lt;text&gt; in SVG and https://d3js.org/
 * To avoid the misue of word break in the place for line break.
 (Canvas drawstring and SVG usecase)
+* Being persistently requested by users even after the shipment of Intl.Segmenter